Frequently Asked Questions

 Participants in the course are admitted to all events free of charge.
 These events are also open to the public, and the seminary is not permitted to charge admission to any of them; however, they may "suggest" donations.
 Donations will go toward a scholarship fund for this course in subsequent years.

 I've been accepted; when should I arrive?

-The Boston College dorm rooms are not available until 3:00 pm Saturday July 29.
+The Boston College dorm rooms are not available until 3:00 pm Saturday July 28.
 We anticipate having a meet-and-greet late in the afternoon at the seminary and then commencing the course's activities.
-Most of the participants will be housed at 2000 Commonwealth, a former apartment building now functioning as a residence hall for Boston College.
-(The rooms are very nice!)

 If you are travelling from the West Coast and cannot avoid arriving a day early, please let us know.
 No promises at this point, but we may be able to find a place for a group of you to stay Friday night.